bioinformed/glu-genetics/doc/modules/split.rst

   --defaultsamplegroup=NAME
                         Default group for any unmapped sample --defaultlocusgroup=NAME
-                        Default group for any unmapped sample --template=NAME       The template for names of the output files
+                        Default group for any unmapped locus --template=NAME       The template for names of the output files